cyberaide/python-vis/LibrariesandTools.md

 Notebook.
 JupyterLab is a development environment for various jupyter notebooks code and data.
-Jupyter Notebook is an open-source application that allows users to create and share documents that contain live code, equations, vizualization and narrative text.
+Jupyter Notebook is an open-source application that allows users to create and share documents that contain live code, equations, vizualization and narrative text [^13].
-[^13].

 ### Installation of JupyterLab